Tuesday is for Missional Thinking

-- “The church (or denomination) begins to think more in terms of survival rather than mission.” —-This is related to the first idea above.
+“The church (or denomination) begins to think more in terms of survival rather than mission.” —-This is related to the first idea above.
 The church becomes more risk averse.
 Without meaning to, their metaphor flips.
 The glass is now half-empty.
 Pessimism about the future or of the growth potential begins to increase.
 The church begins to act like corn in a drought.
 Leaves curl inward on itself to conserve moisture.
 In a similar way, the church, at the very time it needs to put out new tendrils and roots and explore new ways to reach the lost, pulls in and thinks almost exclusively in terms of conservation of resources for itself.
 A lot of churches fire their pastor or make radical changes in their leadership over these kind of issues.

-- The church begins to fight the tendency of all organizations, over time, to become self-protective. —-This is as true for the house church and more organic models of the church as it is for churches of every size from small to medium to the mega-church and attractional models of the church.
+The church begins to fight the tendency of all organizations, over time, to become self-protective. —-This is as true for the house church and more organic models of the church as it is for churches of every size from small to medium to the mega-church and all attractional models of the church.
 Over time, all organizations of people tend to lose focus on their founding passions and begin to make decisions based on their own survival.

 All of these combine to put a damper on rapid-church multiplication.